iverks/numfys/smumerix/ex1/report/report.md

 When doing a rough scan over the initial speed of the large ball from 0.1 to 5.0 the number of collisions did not seem to change much at all.

+This is still the result when doing a fine scan.